Bob Scott (ornithologist)

-Robert Ernest 'Bob' Scott (11 May 1938 – 26 March 2009) was a British ornithologist and Royal Society for the Protection of Birds (RSPB) staff member.
+Robert Ernest Scott (11 May 1938 – 26 March 2009) was a British ornithologist and Royal Society for the Protection of Birds (RSPB) staff member.
 He worked for the RSPB for close to 40 years, beginning as a warden and eventually becoming head of Reserves Management.
 He is credited with discovering numerous new British birds, four before his 32nd birthday.
 He retired from the RSPB in 1997 but continued to work in conservation in Britain and other countries, notably in Bulgaria where he had previously been awarded a medal from the government.
 He died of cancer in 2009.

 Early life and Dungeness

 As a child, Scott was evacuated to a farm in Wiltshire, returning after the war to Carshalton.
 He attended Sutton County Grammar School, regularly visiting a sewage works in Beddington, a local birdwatching spot.
 Later, he would regularly cycle to Dungeness, Kent, a round trip of over 100 miles, to watch birds, falling under the influence of Bert Axell who founded Dungeness RSPB reserve in 1952.
 As he grew older he began to go further afield and in 1958 he was amongst the first people to spot the American northern waterthrush in St Agnes, on the Isles of Scilly.